Arun2024-AI/javascript_All/README.md

-Java new note all notes
+Java new note all note